Linear-Quadratic Mean Field Control with Non-Convex Data: Solving Problem (MF)

 \subsection{Hamilton-Jacobi equation}

-In this section, we will deal with the well-posedness of the following Hamilton-Jacobi equation corresponding to Problem (MF). { Note that the Hamilton-Jacobi equation \eqref{pde3} is an infinite dimensional PDE and its solution $V$ is a map: $[0,T]\times\mathcal{P}_2(\mathbb R)\to \mathbb R$.
+In this section, we will deal with the well-posedness of the Hamilton-Jacobi equation \eqref{pde3} corresponding to Problem (MF).

+Note that the Hamilton-Jacobi equation \eqref{pde3} is an infinite-dimensional PDE and its solution $V$ is a map: $[0,T]\times\mathcal{P}_2(\mathbb R)\to \mathbb R$.
 To study the well-posedness of the Hamilton-Jacobi equation \eqref{pde3}, we need the well-posedness of the following two finite dimensional PDEs which can be regarded as the decoupling fields of FBSDEs \eqref{fbsde1} and \eqref{fbsde2}, respectively.
+For the concept of the decoupling field, please refer to \cite[Chapter 8, Definition 8.3.2]{zhang2017backward}.

 and